Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: QNMT-DERIVED ANALYTICAL CRITERIA FOR FILTER DESIGN

-\paragraph*{Summary---}
+\subsection{Summary}

-A $N$-order 2-port filter, whose reflection is zero at $N$ real frequencies, obeys $S_{22}=\gamma S_{11}$ ($\gamma=\pm 1$) and consists only of modes whose radiation couples to the two ports with the ratios $\sigma_{n}=\pm\sqrt{\gamma}$.
-To design standard filters, these ratios must alternate sign among consecutive modes, and a background scattering $C$, appropriate for the desired filter type, must be established [Eqs.~(\ref{eq:condition-a}--\ref{eq:condition-d})].
+An $N$-order two-port filter, whose reflection is zero at $N$ real frequencies, obeys $S_{22}=\gamma S_{11}$ ($\gamma=\pm 1$, for symmetric and antimetric) and consists only of modes whose radiation couples to the two ports with the ratios $\sigma_{n}=\pm\sqrt{\gamma}$.
+To design standard filters, these $\sigma_{n}$ ratios must alternate sign among consecutive resonances, with complex frequencies matching the ``textbook'' filter poles~\cite{dimopoulos2011analog}, and a roughly constant background scattering $C$, appropriate for the desired filter type, must be established [Eqs.~(\ref{eq:condition-a}--\ref{eq:condition-d})].
+With other choices of complex pole values or $\sigma_n$-sign orders, one can also design nonstandard filter spectra (see the examples in \figref{Fig-C-background} and Appendix~\ref{app_nonstandard_spectra}).
 Approximate filters can also be designed with complex unitary $\gamma$.
-Once the QNMT design objectives (background transmission $|C_{21}|$, eigenfrequencies $\omega_{n}$ and port-coupling ratios $\sigma_{n}$) have been determined for the desired filter profile, the physical metasurface parameters can be identified using adequate optimization/nonlinear-solver tools.
+Once the QNMT design objectives (constant background transmission $|C_{21}|$, eigenfrequencies $\omega_{n}$, and port-coupling ratios $\sigma_{n}$) have been determined for the desired filter profile, an implementing physical structure can be found using adequate optimization or nonlinear-solver tools to force the structure to satisfy these objectives.
+Details on this optimization procedure are given in section~\ref{sec:design_optimization}.
+It is also shown there that, for the \emph{same} filter design objectives, \emph{different} optimal structures can be found with the \emph{same} desired spectral response, up to small errors arising from other modes outside the bandwidth of interest, leading to a nonconstant $C(\omega)$.